 PD is integrated into the Religious Education program and is also linked to Science and Technology, and to various Health units.

 St Francis Xavier’s School has a long tradition of sporting achievement and participation across a wide range of sports.
-Interests and ability levels are catered for with children able to participate in a variety of sports including netball, cricket, softball, horse riding, athletics, football (league, touch, soccer and union).
-We offer opportunities for students to compete against other schools in a selection of local and regional events such as Gala Days as well as Diocesan athletic, swimming and cross country carnivals.
+Interests and ability levels are catered for with children able to participate in a variety of sports including netball, cricket, softball, athletics, football (league, touch, soccer and union).
+We offer opportunities for students to compete against other schools in a selection of local and regional events such as Gala Days as well as Diocesan athletics, swimming and cross country carnivals.

 Creative Arts (CAPA)